SebastianTagle/deep-learning-challenge/README.md

 Additionally, if we compate the accuracy graph, both models have similar accurary with 74%, this is insufficient to say that the model can predict the selection of good applicants.
 ![Alt text](<Accuracy Model.png>)  ![Alt text](<Accuracy Model Optimized.png>)

-Finally, the we evaluates the models, we have that both have a accurary of 72,6% and 57% of loss of the information.
+Finally, we evaluates the models, we have that both have a accurary of 72,6% and 57% of loss of the information. so you can conclude that the models dont have the accuracy neccesary to predict the success of the applicants.